Rosemary is a member of the mint or Lamiaceae family. It is a type of perennial herb hailing originally from the Mediterranean.

 Suggested Trailing Rosemary Uses

-In USDA hardiness zones 8 through 10, Prostrate Rosemary makes an excellent addition to your:
+In USDA hardiness zones 8 through 10, Prostrate Rosemary makes an excellent addition and good choice to your:

 - Foundation Plantings